Knock 'Em Dead, Kid (film)

-Knock 'Em Dead, Kid is a 2009 American, independent, low budget film written, co-produced, and directed by Christopher L. Golon.
+Knock 'Em Dead, Kid is a 2009 American independent film written, co-produced, and directed by Christopher L. Golon.
 The film stars Dirk Julian, Michael Resendez, Chad Post, Torey Marks, Angela Nordeng, Andrew Chase, Cody Cowell, Les Mahoney, Judy Waller, and Al 'Mr. Outrageous' Burke.
 Knock 'Em Dead, Kid tells the story of a young man, on his way to college, who makes horrible choices during one fateful summer.

 Plot

 The film is set during a summer in New Britain, Connecticut and centers on Bret, a 19-year-old who lives with his divorced mother and recently lost his job at an ice cream shop.
 He wants to attend a film school in New York, but must go through the application and interview process.
 One evening Bret and his friends Willard and Jim decide to assault Teddy, a man believed to have raped a friend of theirs.
 Planning to force a confession out of him, the three don masks and jump Teddy but only succeed in knocking him out before fleeing.
 The assault is investigated by a detective, Krej, who believes that Bret is one of the responsible parties and frequently questions him.
 It isn't until he is out on a walk with his girlfriend Veronica that Bret begins to realize how serious the repercussions might be for him.

 In the following days Bret spends time with a 16-year-old girl he met at a party, Trish, and ends up kissing her in his car, unaware that Veronica witnessed everything.
 She confronts him the following day and an upset Bret decides to spend time with Willard, who is going to see his crush Angela.
 Upon seeing her with another man, Willard turns violent and beats both Angela and the man.
 Still confused, Bret later spends time with Trish and discovers that he's losing interest, particularly as he is still in love with Veronica.

 One morning Angela discovers that her car has been vandalized with sexist graffiti.
 Believing it to be Willard, she reports him to the police and also tells them that he, Bret, and Jim were responsible for Teddy's assault.
 While he is interviewing with a film school recruiter, Willard is discovered in a car with a local stoner, Andy, and the two are arrested.
 They are manhandled during the arrest, which is witnessed by onlookers.
 This results in a minor riot, in which Jim participates.
 As the riot continues through the night, Bret unsuccessfully tries to reconnect with Veronica, only for her to rebuff him and say that she cannot forgive him.
 The following morning Bret is arrested by Krej and taken into custody.

 In the following weeks Bret is given community service and learns that film school is on indefinite hold.
 Seeing her son's despondency, Bret's mother tells him that he can still fix his life and that he is, after all, 'alive.'
 Bret lays down realizing he is fortunate to be alive.